 Australian Home Electricity Information

-This page is an introduction with links to home electricity supply, metering, tariffs, billing, distributors & retailers, problems and news.
-All of these currently being areas of areas of concern for many Aussie homes and businesses.
+This page is an introduction to home electricity supply, metering, tariffs, billing, distributors & retailers, problems and news.
+Each of these being major areas of areas of concern for many Aussie homes and businesses.

 "I switched to a Time Of Use tariff, as I was told my costs would be less.
 I just got the electricity bill.
 It was $200 more, with higher service fees and costs!"

-A common scenario it seems!
-As a growing number of Aussie householders are NOT BEING MADE AWARE of how to judge, if a 'time of use' tariff is suitable for their existing electricity usage pattern.
+A growing number of Aussie householders are NOT BEING MADE AWARE of how to judge, if a 'time of use' tariff is suitable for their existing electricity usage pattern.
+Some clients have no idea at what time of the day the costs per kWh change.
+Interestingly you would have thought this should be on the electricity bill, though we have not seen it stated yet!

 Further information is needed Australia wide, by householders on how to make the best educated choice.
 Nobody wants the above to happen, especially when the time of use tariff was initially chosen to save on electricity costs.
 It pays to check all information before talking to an electricity retailer.